 Neither the Issuer nor the Dealers make any representation as to the suitability for any purpose of any Compliance Opinion or whether any ESG Bonds fulfil the relevant environmental and sustainability criteria.
 Prospective investors should have regard to the eligible green, social or sustainable bond projects and eligibility criteria described in the applicable Final Terms.
 Each potential purchaser of any Series of ESG Bonds should determine for itself the relevance of the information contained in this Base Prospectus and in the applicable Final Terms regarding the use of proceeds and its purchase of any ESG Bonds should be based upon such investigation as it deems necessary.
+No assurance is given by the Issuer or the Dealers that the use of the proceeds of any Series of ESG Bonds will satisfy, whether in whole or in part, any present or future investor expectations or requirements as regards any investment criteria or guidelines with which such investor or its investments are required to comply.

-Risks related to Notes generally
+F. Risks related to Notes generally